Soneso/as-soroban-examples/timelock/README.md

 address.requireAuth(claimant);
 ```

-To validate the request, the contract loads the needed info about the claimable balance from storage and and from the current ledger first:
+To validate the request, the contract loads the needed info about the claimable balance from storage and from the current ledger first:

 ```typescript
 // Load the data from storage.